 5. Convection Reflow oven and Vapor Phase Reflow

-As technology continues to evolve, the reflow process continues to take a life of its own.
-Changes in the reflow process are the result of the increasing demand for more accuracy.
+As technology continues to evolve, the reflow process takes a life of its own.
+Changes in the reflow process result from the increasing demand for more accuracy.
 Tolerances have also been getting tighter.
 It means that PCB assemblers and designers must do their best to avoid costly mistakes and damages.

-In recent years, two leading soldering technologies have become increasingly popular among manufacturers.
+Two leading soldering technologies have become increasingly popular among manufacturers in recent years.
 These are convection reflow and vapor reflow soldering technologies.
-This section compares these two technologies, so it's easier for you to decide which approach works best for you.
+This section compares these two technologies so it's easier for you to decide which approach works best.

 Convection Oven Method

 The convection method generally has four main heat phases:

 - The preheat phase

 Each stage makes up an area inside the oven, and the PCB board passes through each location on the conveyor belt.
 The flow oven has different recirculation zones, allowing you to control the process better.

 Because the convection oven process is a part of the entire assembly process, you can achieve greater throughput by integrating it with SMT systems and automating it.
 The conveyor belt you use is essential to driving PCB boards from one step to the next within the system.
 You can refine the entire reflow process by adjusting the conveyor belt's speed.
 It means you don't need to manipulate the heat within different zones.

 One of the challenges PCB assemblers may encounter in the convection oven reflow is insufficient wetting of the PCB boards.
 It is especially the case when a dense population of components is on the board.